gratianlup/SecureDelete/README.md

 ### Component roles:
-SecureDeleteBridgeExample:
+SecureDeleteBridgeExample: An example of a PowerSheel Action bridge object.
-SecureDeleteClient:
+SecureDeleteClient: The main application hosting the GUI.
-SecureDeleteCrashReporter:
+SecureDeleteCrashReporter: Reports information about the application crash to the developer.
-SecureDeleteDebugger:
+SecureDeleteDebugger: Receives and displays debugging information from the application.
-SecureDeleteFileStore:
+SecureDeleteFileStore: Implements a "file-system in a file", used to store various objects and settings.
-SecureDeleteFileStoreBrowser:
+SecureDeleteFileStoreBrowser: Viewer and editor for FileStore-generated files.
-SecureDeleteMMC:
+SecureDeleteMMC: Exposes the GUI as a Microsoft Management Console plug-in.
-SecureDeleteManaged:
+SecureDeleteManaged: Exposes the functionality to .NET applications and adds features like file searching and filtering, scheduling, reporting and plug-ins.
-SecureDeleteNative:
+SecureDeleteNative: Implements the main wiping functionality.
-SecureDeletePluginExample:
+SecureDeletePluginExample: An example of a wipe plug-in.
-SecureDeletePluginWizard:
+SecureDeletePluginWizard: A wizard for creating wipe plug-ins that can be integrated with Visual Studio.
-SecureDeleteShellExtensionClient:
+SecureDeleteShellExtensionClient: Implements the GUI used when the application is invoked from the Windows Shell.
-SecureDeleteShellExtensionNative:
+SecureDeleteShellExtensionNative: Implements a Windows Shell Extension that adds wipe functionality to the context menus.
-SecureDeleteTextParser:
+SecureDeleteTextParser: Parses a text based on some predefined rules.
-SecureDeleteWinForms:
+SecureDeleteWinForms: Implements the GUI for all modules of the application.
-SecureDeleteWindowsMessageListener:
+SecureDeleteWindowsMessageListener: A listener which sends messages to the debugger.

 ### Screenshots: